r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

   * **The PSU**.
 Power Supply Unit, is the heart of the computer.
 It distributes all the power from the wall outlet to the various components as necessary.
 A failing PSU usually presents itself as instant power cuts rather than BSODs, but insufficient power can cause other issues, most notably in the GPU as it uses the most power.

   * **The GPU**.
 The Graphical Processing Unit is tasked with translating instructions into visual data to send to the monitor.
-The GPU can either be a dedicated card (i.e. nVidia GTX 4090Ti, AMD Radeon RX 7900 XTX) or integrated into the CPU.
+The GPU can either be a dedicated card (i.e. NVIDIA GTX 4090Ti, AMD Radeon RX 7900 XTX) or integrated into the CPU.
 It may be beneficial to think of the GPU as the eyes of the computer, turning stimulus into picture.
 The computer will technically run without a GPU, you will simply be unable to see what is going on.

 Aside from the GPU, all of these components are constantly talking to each other, sending billions of messages every second to create the magic of a modern computer.
 As they all work together, it can be incredibly difficult to determine if a BSOD is the result of RAM failure or the CPU simply failing to correctly read what is in the ram.
 Was the data lost in transit on the motherboard?
 Did the drive even send the right data?
 To answer this, we will need to go over the patterns of different failures.